streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-colornote.md

 # How to import notes from ColorNote notes app?

-The following steps will help you import your notes from ColorNote easily.
+Here is how to move your notes from ColorNote into Notesnook.

 1. Download the ColorNote mobile app.
 2. Go to `Settings > Backup` and create a backup.
 Make sure to remember the password you set while creating the backup as it will be needed during import.